MobilityDB/MobilityDB/README.md

 *   The *develop* branch has the development of the next release

-*   The other branches are experimental and will be removed soon

 The complete list of releases is available [here](https://github.com/ULB-CoDE-WIT/MobilityDB/releases)

 Features